 I think the gender disparity in science and tech jobs is a modern concept.
 Women used to do a lot of programming.
 I like reading about the many bad-ass women programmers throughout history – and you don’t have to go all the way back to Ada Lovelace to find them.
 There have been plenty of inspiring women since Ada, such as the women at Bletchley Park or NASA.

 I love a puzzle.
-I work as an Analyst Developer and always think software is really just a giant puzzle that needs solving.
+I work as an Operational Applications Manager and always think software is really just a giant puzzle that needs solving.
 As technology is always changing, I am always learning new things and encountering new problems to remedy.
 I listen to podcasts about new technology when I cycle into work each day and these inspire me to try fresh approaches.

 I think tenacity and enthusiasm are two of the most important attributes for a role like this.
 It also helps if you can communicate well and are able to see the bigger picture, so you can understand how things link together.
 I used to conduct interviews for new hires and one question was crucial: what project are you most proud of?
 It showed me whether a person was passionate – those are the people you want.